-This understanding relates to challenges pertaining to both the supply side - including the demands specific to a location itself by virtue of certain geographical characteristics; the nature and quality of existing infrastructure; the general investment environment in existence (including market conditions and the legal and regulatory framework concerned) - as well as demand-side challenges, including the need for local content and cultural aspects that will influence and possibly determine the particular demands of a community.
-Whilst these and other factors are discussed in separate sections for ease of discussion below, many of them are closely related and/or interlinked, and should neither be considered nor addressed in vacuum.
+This understanding relates to challenges pertaining to both the supply side as well as demand-side challenges.
+Supply-side challenges include the demands specific to a location itself by virtue of certain geographical characteristics, the nature and quality of existing infrastructure, and the general investment environment in existence, which also includes market conditions and the legal and regulatory framework concerned.
+Demand-side challenges include the need for local content and cultural aspects that will influence and possibly determine the particular demands of a community.
+While these and other factors are discussed in separate sections below, many of them are closely related and/or interlinked, and should neither be considered nor addressed in vacuum.